Perfect Espresso: How to Use an Espresso Machine to Pull the Espresso Shot

 Read our more detailed tamping instructions in this article for some more tips.

-PRO TIP - You Tamping is a bit of an art and you get better at it with practice.
-Get a journal/notepad and note down the type of bean you're using, and an idea of how much you tamped (e.g. "Pushed down at roughly 50% strength until grounds stopped compressing").
+PRO TIP – Tamping is a bit of an art and you get better at it with practice.
+Get a journal/notepad and note down the type of bean you’re using, and an idea of how much you tamped (e.g. “Pushed down at roughly 50% strength until grounds stopped compressing”).
 This will be invaluable later when dialing in the shot.
+Choosing a palm tamper over a regular tamper if it benefits you can also help improve your espresso-making experience.

 4. Pull Your First Shot